0xKourama/Elbanna-NP-Notes/work/Infosec_pro.md

 1. developers

 # what are the factors to be considered when measuring risk?
+1. What initial access is required to carry out the attack?
-1. Exploitability
+2. Exploitability
 	1. exploit available online?
 	2. exploit needs credentials?
 	3. exploit detectable?
-2. Impact (direct/indirect)
+3. Impact (direct/indirect)
 	1. Data
 	2. service
-3. Likelihood
+4. Likelihood
+5. Ransomwareable?

 # Phases
 1. External